Eroica/eroica.github.io/_posts/2020-01-29-Java-Launcher-Unicode-Arguments.md

 (1) Batch file with environment variable
 ----------------------------------------

-Instead of creating an `.exe` file (a "native launcher"), Gradle normally creates a `.bat` file on Windows to launch your program.
+On Windows, Gradle normally creates a `.bat` file to launch your program instead of an `.exe` (a "native launcher").
 Inside the Batch file, simply create an environment variable that holds the command-line arguments temporarily, and later access it in your program with `System.getenv`.
 This way you circumvent the Java launcher's wrongful conversion.
 Something like this:

 {% highlight batch %}